MojoliciousDotIO/mojolicious.io/blog/2018/12/14/a-practical-example-of-mojo-dom/index.markdown

 Not every use of Mojolicious has to be a full app - parts of it can be used like any other Perl module.
 For a simple script, it can make getting to your actual purpose much quicker.
 I use following line now all the time, even if I'm not building a full Mojolicious app.
 [Mojo::Base](https://mojolicious.org/perldoc/Mojo/Base) saves me from typing additional boiler plate and enables strict, warnings, and other goodies I often want to use.

-    use Mojo::Base -base;
+    use Mojo::Base -strict;

 ## Mojo::Util - just for fun

 The production version of my utility actually loads a dummy Mojolicious `$app` so that I can use [Mojolicious::Plugin::Config](https://mojolicious.org/perldoc/Mojolicious/Plugin/Config) to locate the point cloud files in `myapp.conf`, but in this version I'm using [Mojo::Util](https://mojolicious.org/perldoc/Mojo/Util) to get the point cloud file path with a command line option `--p`.

     getopt 'p|path=s' => \my $path;